What's Another Way of Looking at It?

 Together they created the following list:

-1. Her homesickness was a form
+1. Her homesickness was a form of growing pains.

 2. Her homesickness was to teach her how to accept changes.